martianfield/iceworm/README.md

 Notes:

-- the `int` and `double` types are patched to `undefined` is the provided value cannot be convert to a numeric value.
+- the `int` and `float` types are patched to `undefined` is the provided value cannot be convert to a numeric value.
 - floating point values in an `int` field are floored
 - patching `email` fields only converts the given value into a string, since no more sensible patching can be done.
-- patching `objectid` expects a valid 24 byte hex string as the passed object.
-If this value is not valid, the patched value is set to `undefined`